How do I put an image on my website?

 Yet, all these purposes need a different approach, but we will get back to this shortly.

 Web designers know that using images increases the website’s appeal and reduces cognitive friction.
 You must know, most people are 90% visual and 10% textual beings.
-Our brains were design to process shapes and color long before we learned to read and write.
+Our brains were designed to process shapes and colors long before we learned to read and write.
 For more information on this subject see – 10 Scientific Reasons Why People Respond To Your Visual Marketing.

 How do I choose the right image?